brunofunes/porsche911/README.md

-I recreate the Porsche 911 page to practice my skill in HTML and CSS (non-responsive)
+I recreate the Porsche 911 page to practice my skill in HTML and CSS